Anxiety: Genetics

+Epigenetics

 Medical conditions

 Many medical conditions can cause anxiety.
 This includes conditions that affect the ability to breathe, like COPD and asthma, and the difficulty in breathing that often occurs near death.
 Conditions that cause abdominal pain or chest pain can cause anxiety and may in some cases be a somatization of anxiety; the same is true for some sexual dysfunctions.
 Conditions that affect the face or the skin can cause social anxiety especially among adolescents, and developmental disabilities often lead to social anxiety for children as well.
 Life-threatening conditions like cancer also cause anxiety.

 Furthermore, certain organic diseases may present with anxiety or symptoms that mimic anxiety.
 These disorders include certain endocrine diseases (hypo- and hyperthyroidism, hyperprolactinemia), metabolic disorders (diabetes), deficiency states (low levels of vitamin D, B2, B12, folic acid), gastrointestinal diseases (celiac disease, non-celiac gluten sensitivity, inflammatory bowel disease), heart diseases, blood diseases (anemia), cerebral vascular accidents (transient ischemic attack, stroke), and brain degenerative diseases (Parkinson's disease, dementia, multiple sclerosis, Huntington's disease), among others.